zrythm/zrythm/INSTALL.md

 When running Zrythm from the command line, it is recommended to use `zrythm_launch` instead of running the `zrythm` binary directly.
-This takes care of using the correct GSettings schemas in the installed prefix.
+This takes care of using the correct GSettings schemas and other resources in the installed prefix.

 ----